Category Two Budgets

 An independent school or independent library calculates its five-year, pre-discount C2 budget for itself using its student count or square footage, respectively.

 Schools only count full-time students for their C2 budget calculations.
-Schools do not need to report part-time students to USAC or include them in their C2 budget calculation.
+Schools do not report part-time students to USAC or include them in their C2 budget calculation.

 School District and Library System Calculations